Last Updated: 10-10-2023

 For each event, reservations are taken by a designated committee member, and reservations are confirmed upon payment by check.
 We try to be accommodating by using wait-lists.
 There are no refunds permitted.
 If unable to attend, members must contact the event reservations person to see if there is a wait-list, from which a replacement can be found.

 Beachside walking, TGIF, Cheers and others are Santa Barbara Newcomers events to which Graduates are invited.
 These are posted on the Newcomers website.
 Graduates members are encouraged to visit this “SBNC public events” page for schedules.
-From time to time, the Club receives invitations to other SBNC activities, and these are often posted on The Graduates web site in the “Messages and Ads” section of the Members’ Index Page, or directly on the Graduates calendar.
-An example is the annual Fiesta Carriage Decorating activity.
-Joint events allow continuation of social contact with Newcomer friends who have not yet graduated, and opportunities for Newcomers to learn about The Graduates through its participating members.
+From time to time, the Club receives invitations to other SBNC or Social Group activities and thesse are posted directly on the Graduates calendar.
+Joint events allow continuation of social contact with Newcomer friends who have not yet graduated, and opportunities for Newcomers and Social Club members to learn about The Graduates through its participating members.
 Graduates are encouraged to visit the web site frequently to keep up with calendar and classified events.

 The Club has a drink responsibly policy.
 We recognize that our location in wine country fosters an interest and taste for good wine, and it is often available at our events.
 When the Club sponsors wine, we will issue drink tickets to attendees in order to control the consumption of alcohol.
 We will always serve food with the wine.
 In these ways we try to raise safety consciousness and avoid over-consumption.